Tax & Compliance

 Pricing (as of early 2026)

-• Free: Track portfolio and preview reports (no downloads)
+• Free: Portfolio tracking and preview reports

 • Newbie: Up to 100 transactions — approximately $49/year